ankitaggarwal011/PyCNN/README.md

 This is an extension of a demo at 14th Cellular Nanoscale Networks and Applications (CNNA) Conference 2014.
 I have written a blog post, available at [Image Processing in CNN with Python on Raspberry Pi](http://blog.ankitaggarwal.me/technology/image-processing-with-cellular-neural-networks-using-python-on-raspberry-pi/).

 ## Dependencies
-The python modules are needed in order to use this library.
+The python (2.7.6) modules are needed in order to use this library.
 ```
-Image
-Scipy
-Numpy
+PIL (Image): 1.1.7
+Scipy: 0.14.1rc1
+Numpy: 1.8.1
 ```
+Note: The module versions mentioned are tested and expected to work.
+The library might work on later versions, but that hasn't been tested.
+If you have information regarding this, please consider adding the same here.
+Thanks.

 ## Usage
 *Image Processing* using CNN is simple using this library, just clone the repository and use the following code.